 Antonia Malchik has written essays and articles for Aeon, The Atlantic, Orion, GOOD, High Country News, and a variety of other publications.
-Her first book, A Walking Life, about the past and future of walking’s role in our shared humanity, will be published by Da Capo Press in spring 2019.
+Her first book, A Walking Life, about the past and future of walking’s role in our shared humanity, will be published by Da Capo Press in May 2019.
 She lives in northwest Montana.

 When I was fourteen, my parents removed me from Montana, dropped me on the streets of Soviet Moscow and said, “Don’t get lost.”
 My nine-year-old sister and I explored our new country by following the scent of fresh-baked bread and searching for soft ice cream in soggy cones.